-We also show the time of finding the minimum Euclidean norm (\texttt{Find-Min}), which is a subroutine of the shapelet distance computation.
-The results show that \texttt{Find-Min} is much faster than \texttt{$d$-MPC}, which is consistent with our analysis in Section~\ref{Distance_Acceleration} that the time of \texttt{$d$-MPC} is dominated by the \textit{Euclidean norm computation}.
-In comparison, the time of \texttt{$d$-MPC}+$\Pi_{\texttt{DP}}$ is very close to the time of \texttt{Find-Min} because the Euclidean norm computation time is substantially reduced (more than 58x speedup) with our $\Pi_{DP}$.
+We also show the time \zyw{to find} the minimum Euclidean norm (\texttt{Find-Min}), which is a subroutine of the shapelet distance computation.
+The results show that \texttt{Find-Min} is much faster than \texttt{$d$-MPC}, which is consistent with our analysis in Sec.~\ref{Distance_Acceleration} that the time of \texttt{$d$-MPC} is dominated by the \textit{Euclidean norm computation}.
+In comparison, the time of \texttt{$d$-MPC}+$\Pi_{\texttt{DP}}$ is very close to the time of \texttt{Find-Min} because \zyw{the time for the Euclidean norm computation} is substantially reduced (more than 58x speedup) with our $\Pi_{DP}$.

-{ \textbf{2) Quality measurement.} We show the time of quality measurement for each candidate $S$ with varying $M$ and $n$ in Figure~\ref{subfig:measure_M}-\ref{subfig:measure_n}.
-Compared to the basic protocol of computing IG in $\Pi_{FedSS-B}$ ($\mathtt{Q_{IG}}$), our proposed secure-sorting-based computation (\texttt{$\mathtt{Q_{IG}}$}+\texttt{Sorting}) achieves a similar performance when $M$ is small, but the time of $\mathtt{Q_{IG}}$ increases much faster than \texttt{$\mathtt{Q_{IG}}$+Sorting} as $M$ increases because $\mathtt{Q_{IG}}$ has a quadratic complexity to $M$.
+{ \textbf{2) Quality measurement.}} We show the time of quality measurement for each candidate $S$ with varying $M$ and $n$ in \zy{Fig.~\ref{subfig:measure_M}-\ref{subfig:measure_n}}.
+Compared to the IG computation in the basic protocol ($\mathtt{Q_{IG}}$), our proposed secure-sorting-based method (\texttt{$\mathtt{Q_{IG}}$}+\texttt{Sorting}) achieves a similar performance when $M$ is small, but the time of $\mathtt{Q_{IG}}$ increases much faster than \texttt{$\mathtt{Q_{IG}}$+Sorting} as $M$ increases, because $\mathtt{Q_{IG}}$ has a quadratic complexity \zyw{with respect to} $M$.
 In comparison, the time of \texttt{$\mathtt{Q_{IG}}$+Sorting} is dominated by the secure sorting protocol (\texttt{Sorting}), which has a complexity of $O(M\log^2M)$.
-The optimized \texttt{$\mathtt{Q_{IG}}$+Sorting} is also more scalable to $n$ than $\mathtt{Q_{IG}}$. }
+The optimized \texttt{$\mathtt{Q_{IG}}$+Sorting} is also more scalable to $n$ than $\mathtt{Q_{IG}}$.

 Using F-stat in the quality measurement step ($\mathtt{Q_{F}}$) can achieve more than 65x of speedup over the optimized \texttt{$\mathtt{Q_{IG}}$+Sorting}.
-It is also noteworthy that $\mathtt{Q_{F}}$ is much faster than \texttt{Sorting} which bottlenecks the time of securely computing the KW and MM, as mentioned in Section~\ref{trade_off}.
+It is also noteworthy that $\mathtt{Q_{F}}$ is much faster than \texttt{Sorting} which bottlenecks the time of securely computing the KW and MM, as mentioned in Sec.~\ref{trade_off}.
 That is why we consider the F-stat for the acceleration.